distribution/distribution/docs/recipes/index.md

 title: Recipes overview
 ---

-You will find here a list of "recipes", end-to-end scenarios for exotic or otherwise advanced use-cases.
+This list of "recipes" provides end-to-end scenarios for exotic or otherwise advanced use-cases.

-Most users are not expected to have a use for these.
+These recipes are not useful for most standard set-ups.

 ## Requirements

-You should have followed entirely the basic [deployment guide](../deploying.md).
+Before following these steps, work through the [deployment guide](../deploying.md).

-If you have not, please take the time to do so.

 At this point, it's assumed that: